A Case Study for Wiltshire Youth Arts Partnership and Davis & Jones.

 by Chris Fremantle

 During 2013, Wiltshire Youth Arts Partnership commissioned a series of socially engaged arts projects focusing on engaging young people who were in challenging circumstances.
 Over the winter nights of 2013–14, Davis & Jones took hot chocolate and cakes out onto the streets of Trowbridge and had conversations with young people asking them about their lives and their places.
 Making notes from these conversations onto the clothes they were wearing, meeting regularly with the Trowbridge Youth Advisory Group, they reflected on these conversations.

 Together with the young people, an idea was developed for the “Random Story Generator”, which would mix and match all of the quotes from the clothes into over 30,0000 different stories about being here and about being young in Trowbridge.
 The Random Story Generator was launched shown in public spaces around Wiltshire.

-With contributions from Peter Tyas, Davis & Jones, Carrie Creamer and Chris Fremantle- this case study explores some of the thinking behind Who’s Asking?
+With contributions from Peter Tyas, Davis & Jones, Carrie Creamer and the youth service in Wiltshire- Chris Fremantle explores some of the thinking behind Who’s Asking?

 - MusicMatters Wiltshire

 By Anita Holford

 MusicMatters was a music project for children and young people in Wiltshire, offering participants the chance to experience everything to do with writing, playing and recording music.
 The project was well placed within Wiltshire Youth Arts Partnership who were part of the Early Help Service for Wiltshire Council.
 Anita Holford explores some of thinking and working of the process of engagement.

 MusicMatters case study 1: Re-engaging vulnerable young people – in case study one, we explore the challenges of engaging young people back into learning through music and the ways forward for Early Intervention.